All Articles

 • Meeting or demo: Depending on the products or services you offer, the next step in the pipeline is the meeting or demo phase.
 This gives your sales prospects the opportunity to interact with the product and your team directly.

-• Proposal or negotiation: Some teams will also have a proposal or negotiation phase as part of their sales pipeline.
-In this phase, you’ll either send a proposal directly to your lead, or you will negotiate with them to close the deal.
+• Proposal or negotiation: Some teams also have a proposal or negotiation phase as part of their sales pipeline.
+In this phase, you'll either send a proposal directly to your lead or negotiate with them to close the deal.

 • Closed: This stage of the pipeline can indicate either a lost or won sale.
 It's important to keep track of both existing customers from sales you've won as well as leads from sales you've lost, as you may benefit from future communication.